daplayer/daplayer.github.io/documentation/api/config.md

 ## read

-Reads the configuration setting of a given section reading from the local storage or return the default value if unset.
+Reads the configuration setting of a given section reading from the local storage or returning the default value if unset.

 **Parameters**